asamn/ML_FINAL_PROJECT/README.md

 ## Dataset
 The dataset used in this project combines data both from the CDC: gun homicides per 100k capita data and SVI data.
 The dataset includes features related to socioeconomic status, household characteristics, racial and ethnic minority status, and calculated SVI's for each U.S. state.

-Structure: The dataset contains 18 determining features (after preprocessing) representing various social and economic factors, with the target variable being the gun homicide rate per 100,000 population for each state.
+### Structure: The dataset contains 18 determining features (after preprocessing) representing various social and economic factors, with the target variable being the gun homicide rate per 100,000 population for each state.

-Biases: The dataset may contain biases related to data collection and reporting practices.
+### Biases: The dataset may contain biases related to data collection and reporting practices.
 For example, gun homicide data may be underreported in some areas, leading to potential inaccuracies.
 Additionally, the homicide rate per 100k varies widely (example: 1.28 in New Hampshire vs. 20.99 in D.C.), suggesting potential skewness.
 This could indicate imbalance if modeling homicide rates.

-Preprocessing: The following preprocessing steps were performed:
+### Preprocessing: The following preprocessing steps were performed:

-Removed irrelevant columns (flags, extraneous state codes, margin of error values, and ethnicity composition) Rows with unreliable homicide rates were manually calculated The data was split into features (X) and target (y).
-Features starting with "RPL_" were separated as they represent different social vulnerability rankings (overall and for individual themes)
+-Removed irrelevant columns (flags, extraneous state codes, margin of error values, and ethnicity composition) -Rows with unreliable homicide rates were manually calculated using Execl Formulae -Features starting with "RPL_" were separated as they represent different social vulnerability rankings scores (overall and for individual themes)
-Baseline Performance
+### Baseline Performance
 Three models were trained and tuned to establish a baseline performance metric: Linear Regression, Support Vector Regression (SVR), and XGBoost.
 The models were evaluated using Mean Squared Error (MSE) and R-squared (R^2) on a test set (20% of the data).
 The results are summarized below:

-Model	Train MSE	Test MSE	R^2
-Linear Reg.
-0.00000000062	15.81	0.119
-SVR	0.969	7.388	0.589
-XGBoost	0.811	5.490	0.694
-XGBoost showed the best initial performance with the lowest Test MSE (5.490), and the highest R^2 score(0.694)

 ## Experiments
 ### Scaling Features